apache-spark-on-k8s/kubernetes-HDFS/topology/README.md

     --non-masquerade-cidr, 10.0.0.0/8, which covers both pod IP and node IP subnets.
 GKE does not expose any way to override this value)

-Over time, we will also check the hehaviors of other network providers and document them here.
+Over time, we will also check the behaviors of other network providers and document them here.

 Here's how one can check if data locality in the namenode works.